kaby76/lsp-types/README.md

 the regular expressions in TextMate are difficult to understand because they are in JSON format, and do not follow typical regular expression syntax.

+_Note, the current version of Microsoft.VisualStudio.LanguageServer.Protocol, v17.2.8, still does
+not work with Semantic Tokens and Visual Studio Code.
+Therefore lsp-types is still relevant._

 ## Installation

 [NuGet Package](https://www.nuget.org/packages/LspTypes/) is available.